Genia Mineeva - July 2020

 Why do forests matter?

-• Trees don't just produce oxygen for us to breathe, they also absorb CO2 and other greenhouse gases which lead to climate change
+• Trees don't just produce oxygen for us to breathe, they also absorb CO2 and other greenhouse gases which contribute to climate change

 • After oceans, forests are the globe’s biggest storers of carbon.
 Tropical forests store a quarter of a trillion tonnes of carbon alone